 When arriving in the park make sure to pay $5 for the day pass whether that's prior to the event online here or in cash at the drop boxes on the day of the event.
 This is required by south llano river State Park.

-Marathon runners will run a total of 26 miles.
+27 miler runners will run a total of 27.6 miles.
 The elevation gain is over 2000ft of climbing with over 2000ft in descending. aid stations will be available every 6.5 miles along the course.

 half marathon Runners - one Loop

 The course is very ROCKY, wide, and hilly.
-The weather is expected to be 80 DEGREES AT THE START AND 70 DEGREES AFTER SUNSET.
-Regardless of the weather conditions, we will continue to race unless life-threatening circumstances occur.
-We will send out emails as the event gets closer on weather conditions and what to expect.
+The weather is expected to be 90 DEGREES AT THE START AND 70 DEGREES at night.
+Regardless of the weather conditions, we will continue to race unless life-threatening circumstances occur. this course will be tougher than you expect.

 The aid station will be manned by a few volunteers and will have water, electrolytes, GATORADE, pickle juice, bananas, oranges, and other various salty, sweet, and savory snacks.

-The aid station will be UNMANNED and will have water AND PICKLE JUICE.
+ThIS aid station will be UNMANNED and will have water and ice ONLY.